jrudar/TreeOrdination/docs/API.md

     unsup_n_estim: int, default = 160
         The number of decision trees in each LANDMark classifier.

-    max_samples_tree: int, default = 100
-        Specifies how many samples will be used to train each LANDMark tree.

     transformer: default = NoTransform()
         The pre-processing method used to transform data.
 Should follow